roblillack/tack/tack.1.md

 **-d**
 : Debug mode.
 Enabling this function will output more information while tacking pages to ease debugging.

+**-s**
+: Strict mode.
+If enabled, tack will quit with an error if an undefined page variable is referenced from any of the templates.

 # SITE DIRECTORY